eaton-lab/fundamentals/docs/class-ancestry-coalescent.md

 ## Lecture notes

 ### Genealogical versus Genetic Ancestry

+Each chromosome represents a mosaic of segments inherited from different ancestors, however, over many generation, many true ancestors may eventually contribute 0% of DNA to some of their descendant's genomes.
+How should this influence how we use "genetic ancestry" (DNA sequencing and statistics) to identify "genealogical ancestry" (who were the ancestors of a given person)?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/t9clljkF31Y?si=7mvqFFRiqxwwj6uT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>